 Section 5 of the Local Government and Housing Act 1989 requires local authorities to designate an officer as monitoring officer, with responsibility for advising councillors about the legal position of proposed actions.
+6 The trust deed provides that all councillors of Shetland Islands Council, the headteacher of that the level of mutual respect and trust in the council among councillors, and between councillors and officers, falls below what should be expected.

-1 The trust deed provides that all councillors of Shetland Islands Council, the headteacher of Anderson High School, Lerwick, and the Lord Lieutenant of Shetland shall be trustees ex officio.
+6 The trust deed provides that all councillors of Shetland Islands Council, the headteacher of Anderson High School, Lerwick, and the Lord Lieutenant of Shetland shall be trustees ex officio.
 All except one councillor currently act as trustees.